ihsn/SDCTheory/index.rst

-Statistical Disclosure Control for Microdata: A Practice Guide
+Statistical Disclosure Control for Microdata: A Theory Guide
 ===========================================================================

 .. toctree::